jsoliveir/ch1-docker/microservices/api.core.subscriptions/readme.md

 # Private API (api.core.subscriptions)

 This api handles CRUD operations for the subscriptions prove of concept.
-It is a pure back-end API and it was disigned to be set up in a private network behind gateway, so it fully opened and doen't have any kind of authentication flows.
+It is a pure back-end API and it was disigned to be set up in a private network and behind gateway, so it fully opened and doen't have any kind of authentication flows.
 Why? - For performance improvement.

 ### Database

 For data storing, the API uses an In-Memory database but If there is a need of persisting the data the API is ready to be poited to an SQL server without changing any line of code (just a small startup configuration).
 That's possible because Microsoft Entity Framework was used ad the main ORM for database abstration.

 ### Email sending